-- Add to a mixing bowl and toss with a generous amount of oil and season generously with salt and pepper.
+- Add to a mixing bowl and toss with a generous amount of oil and season generously with salt.

 - Once the pan is hot, add a bit more oil to the pan and only as many sprouts as will fit without crowding the pan.